Text and Media Resource

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Review your text and media area.
+Review your text and media resource.

 Examples of Effective Text and Media Resources